Palo Alto businessman and philanthropist Leonard Ely died Friday morning (April 29) at Stanford Hospital. He was 87.

 It merged with the Peninsula Community Foundation of San Mateo in 2006.

-Ely spent the last few years "helping the community, promoting philanthropy and taking care of his family," his son, Leonard III, said.
+Ely spent the last few years "helping the community, promoting philanthropy and taking care of his family," the younger Ely said.

 Ely did not travel much after suffering a bad fall six years ago, his son said.
 However, he was able to go to Chicago last year for his granddaughter's graduation from Northwestern University Law School.